uglyrobot/infinite-uploads/readme.txt

 == Screenshots ==

-1. Run a quick scan to determin usage.
+1. Run a quick scan to determine usage.
-1. Adds a complete media library disk utility for anylizing storage.
+2. Shows a complete media library report for analyzing storage.
-1. Sync your files to the cloud with a click.
+3. Sync your files to the cloud with a click.
-1. Connect an unlimited number of sites.
+4. Connect an unlimited number of sites to the cloud.
-1. Create a custom CDN URL, track storage, and free up space.
+5. Create a custom CDN URL, track storage, and free up space.

 == Changelog ==